ibm-cloud-docs/security-compliance/at-events.md

 {: class="simple-tab-table"}

-## Events for Security Insights
+## Events for security Insights
 {: #at_actions_insights}

-The following events are triggered by the Security Insights component of the {{site.data.keyword.compliance_short}}.
-The Security Insights component was formerly known as Security Advisor.
+The following events are triggered by the security Insights component of the {{site.data.keyword.compliance_short}}.
+The security Insights component was formerly known as Security Advisor.

 | Action                                   | Description     |
 | :----------------------------------------| :---------------|